Reel to Real (album): Background

 Reel to Real was the first official Love album in four years, following the release of frontman Arthur Lee's solo album Vindicator in 1972 and two different Love albums that had been recorded but unreleased.

 Lee recorded the album with studio musicians after dismissing all previous band members.
 The album featured the same musicians that played on the then-unreleased Black Beauty (2012) and was originally intended as part of a two-album deal with Robert Stigwood's RSO Records.
 Skip Taylor, a long-time admirer of Lee, approached the label and convinced Stigwood to give the previously commercially unsuccessful Lee the largest advance he would ever receive, followed by the biggest touring opportunity any incarnation of Love would ever embark upon, opening for acts such as Lou Reed and Eric Clapton.

 The album was reissued by High Moon Records on CD and digital in 2015 and LP in 2016, with new liner notes, archival photos and bonus tracks.

+The estate of Arthur Lee released it again on digital in 2026.

+All masters excluding the bonus tracks are administered and licensed by the estate of Arthur Lee and the publishing is administered by BMG.